Mid-Cambridge in Middlesex County, Massachusetts — The American Northeast (New England)

 Erected 1997 by Harvard University Native American Program.

 Location.
 42° 22.43′ N, 71° 7.087′ W. Marker is in Cambridge, Massachusetts, in Middlesex County.
+It is in Mid-Cambridge.
+It can be reached from the intersection of Massachusetts Avenue and Dunster Street, on the right when traveling west.
 While not visible from the street, the slate marker is on the east-facing wall, southeast corner, of Matthews Hall at Harvard University.
 Matthews is in the oldest part of the campus, near the corner at Harvard Square.
 Touch for map.
-Marker is in this post office area: Cambridge MA 02138, United States of America.
+Marker is at or near this postal address: 2 Kirkland St, Cambridge MA 02138, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on October 16, 2020.
-It was originally submitted on October 8, 2014, by Roger W. Sinnott of Chelmsford, Massachusetts.
-This page has been viewed 405 times since then.
-Photos: 1, 2. submitted on October 8, 2014, by Roger W. Sinnott of Chelmsford, Massachusetts. • Bill Pfingsten was the editor who published this page.
+This page was last revised on February 1, 2023.
+It was originally submitted on October 8, 2014, by Roger W. Sinnott of Norwell, Massachusetts.
+This page has been viewed 1,210 times since then and 38 times this year.
+Photos: 1, 2. submitted on October 8, 2014, by Roger W. Sinnott of Norwell, Massachusetts. • Bill Pfingsten was the editor who published this page.